patrickeala/GraspSampler/README.md

 ![](documentation/pictures/graspsampler_cover.png)
 # GraspSampler
 GraspSampler is a library that performs efficient sampling of millions of parallel-jaw grasps around a target object object.
 One can quickly generate a dataset that contains numerous grasps and their quality scores.
+The project [GraspFlow](https://github.com/tasbolat1/graspflow) used GraspSampler to sample numerous grasps and tested them using the grasping simulation [IsaacGymGrasp](https://github.com/patrickeala/isaacgymgrasp).

 This library supports visualization of grasps, grippers and objects, rendering of 3D point clouds, and efficient sampling of parallel-jaw grasps.
 The tutorials show examples using a Franka-Emika Gripper and a target object.